ndrewtl/airspace-jekyll/_posts/2017-03-15-mixed-models.md

 <center><img src="{{ site.baseurl }}/img/mm-3.png" alt="Img" style="width: 800px;"/></center>

-Have a quick look at the qqplot too - points should ideally fall onto the diagonal dashed line:
+Have a quick look at the qqplot too: points should ideally fall onto the diagonal dashed line:

 ```r
 plot(basic.lm, which = 2)  # a bit off at the extremes, but that's often the case; again doesn't look too bad